wp-plugins/frontier-post/readme.txt

 == Changelog ==

-= 3.5.9 =
+= 3.6.0 =
 * Fixed spelling error in my posts widget
-* Added cashing of lists in add/edit form
+* Added cashing of lists in add/edit form (Cache interval can be set in advanced option, defaults to 30 min)
-* New list layout: List (as before) / Exerpt / Full Post
+* New list layout: Simple List / List / Exerpt / Full Post
-* Warning message for empty title & content made more visible.
+* Warning message for empty title & content made more visible (div id="frontier-post-alert").
 * Default category is not prefilled, but set on save if no category has been selected.
 * Added versioning to frontier-post.css to ensure updates.
-* Updated transition logic to avoid discrepancy in pagination links.
+* Updated transition logic to avoid discrepancy in pagination links (url parameters removed).

 = 3.5.6 =
 * Fixed single select for categories (wp_dropdown_categories(): selected input integer instead of array of integers)